mdda/mdda.github.io/_posts/OSS/2019-08-27-onda-v10-pro-root.md

 ### Reflash using the SP Tool (again)

-So, now we can reflash using the same SP Tool again (need only select the boot.img file, I guess)
+So, now we can reflash using the same SP Tool again (need only select the updated `boot.img` file, I guess)

 *  Press reset
 *  PowerButton 3 secs